 What do I need for a video session?

 In order to utilize video sessions, you will need:

-- High-speed internet and a device with both camera and microphone
+- A device with both camera and microphone

-- If you are using a mobile device, download the Telehealth for Simple Practice app for iOS or Android.
+- If you are using a mobile device, download the Telehealth for Simple Practice app for iOS or Android prior to the appointment.

 Will insurance pay for therapy delivered via telehealth?